 "Judo is the way to the most effective use of both

 What Is Judo?

-Judo is a Japanese sport and Kodokan judo was first established in Japan in 1882 by Professor Jigoro Kano.
-The term judo translates to ‘the gentle way’, ‘ju’ meaning ‘gentle’ and ‘do’ meaning ‘the way’.
-Kodokan is translated to ‘a school for studying the way’, ‘the way’ being the concept of life itself.
+Judo is a Japanese sport and Kodokan judo was first established in Japan in 1882 by Professor Jigorō Kanō.
+The term judo translates to "the gentle way": "ju" meaning "gentle" and "do" meaning "the way".
+Kodokan is translated "a school for studying the way", "the way" being the concept of life itself.

 Judo Moral Code

 Judo develops self-discipline and respect for oneself and others.
-It provides the means for learning self-confidence, improving concentration and leadership skills, as well as developing physical coordination, strength, power, and flexibility.
+It provides the means for learning self-confidence, improves concentration and leadership skills, as well as developing physical coordination, strength, power, and flexibility.
 Judo develops complete body control, fine balance, and fast reflexive action.
 Above all, it develops a sharp reacting mind well-coordinated with the same kind of body.
 Judo training also gives a person an effective self-defence system if the need arises.

 Professor Kanō defined the two principles of Kodokan Judo as “Maximum Efficiency with Minimum Effort” or Seiryoku-Zenyo and “Mutual Welfare and Benefit” or Jita-Kyoei.
 He said that “physical education should train the body to be strong, healthy and useful in actual life and also make a contribution to the culture of the mind.”
 His system of Judo is just that.

 Judo is best known for its spectacular throwing techniques but it also involves considerable grappling on the ground.
 Judo emphasises safety but is a full body physical activity for top conditioning and is learned on special mats for safety.